MightyFunkster/speed_dating/README.md

 - Cross-validation for number of nearest neighbour values.
 - Test results without using data imputation and include in Jupyter Notebook.
 - Test results with larger values of NULL values required for row deletion and include in Jupyter Notebook.
+- Add chapter links at start of notebook.

 ## How to Contribute